DataMa-Solutions/docs/core_app/new/interface/homepage/get_inspired/get_inspired.md

 <br>

-Please refer to the left menu of this documentation to jump into more details for one specific use case.
+Please refer to the left menu of this documentation to jump into more details for any specific use case.